epirecipes/beautiful-jekyll/index.md

 ## Venue

-The meeting will be held at [The Alan Turing Institute](https:/www.turing.ac.uk/), beginning Monday 1st August 2018 with registration at 09:30-10:00, finish on Wednesday 3rd October 2018 at 17.00.
+The meeting will be held at [The Alan Turing Institute](https:/www.turing.ac.uk/), beginning Monday 1st October 2018 with registration at 09:30-10:00, and finish on Wednesday 3rd October 2018 at 17.00.

 ## Registration